serejandmyself/foundation-ceremony/foundation.md

 11. Final thoughts
 12. Transaction list

-#### The process in numbers
-*Total transactions:*
-70 transactions

-*Total gas burned:*
-28,377,834 (with the price of gas equals to 10Gwei, this accounts for 0.2838 ETH)

-*Note:* this only includes the setup of the Foundation and the distribution (does not include the preparation of the Congress Agent and publishing the applications in APM.
-It also does not include the setup of the evangelism DAO)

 #### Prepare your setup background
 - NodeJS v.10.18.0 is recommended
 - Aragon / CLI v.7.0.3/6.4.4 are recommended